 Neighborhoods, Environments, and Systems Collaborative

-Led by Tamara Dubowitz and Christina Mair, NEST is an initiative launched in 2025.
-Our mission is to enhance research, collaboration, and action around social determinants of health at the University of Pittsburgh School of Public Health.
+Led by Tamara Dubowitz and Christina Mair, NEST launched in 2025 with a mission to enhance research, collaboration, and action around social determinants of health at the University of Pittsburgh School of Public Health.
 Our emphasis is on upstream determinants of health with a particular interest in policy, systems, and environments.
 We aim to push, innovate, and expand methods within the School of Public Health and across the University.

 Student Small Grants Funding Program